DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-19-reason-for-rejection-cannot-sponsor-visa.md

 We found 32 items of feedback which mention visas.
 Of these:

-- only 3 explain why they can’t sponsor a visa (“we’re a SCITT”, “not a licensed visa sponsor”, “not enough face to face teaching”)
+- only 3 explain why they cannot sponsor a visa (“we’re a SCITT”, “not a licensed visa sponsor”, “not enough face to face teaching”)
 - most do not mention a specific visa type
 - there are several uses of “tier 4” which is the old name for the Student visa
 - very few give the candidate advice about what they could do next (for example try a salaried course)